kingshuaishuai/incremark/docs/guide/compared.md

 │  Output: ParsedBlock[] with mdast AST                    │ ├─────────────────────────────────────────────────────────┤
 │  BlockTransformer (Optional Middleware)                  │
-│    - Typewriter effect: sliceAst() truncates AST         │
+│    - Typewriter effect: incremental AST appending        │
 │    - Maintains TextChunk[] for fade-in animation         │
+│    - Stable nodes not re-traversed                       │
 │    - Can be skipped for instant rendering                │
 │    ↓                                                    │
 │  Output: DisplayBlock[] with truncated AST               │